fecony/oscargabriel-dev/src/app/pages/blog/content/skeletons-in-my-codebase.md

 }
 ```

-**Security rules (when using search params):**
-- Validate any user-controlled search params
-- Sanitize redirects (only allow internal paths, prevent loops)
-- Use type-safe schemas (Zod + `zodValidator` for complex validation)
-- Validate at route level, not in components
+When using search params, validate any user-controlled inputs, sanitize redirects by only allowing internal paths and preventing loops, use type-safe schemas (Zod + `zodValidator` for complex validation), and validate at the route level rather than in components.

 ---